 Be wary of a tax preparer who wants to take a percentage of your refund as their fee.
 Also, make sure that the tax preparer signs the return and includes a Preparer Tax Identification Number (PTIN).
 If the preparer is unwilling to sign the return, include a PTIN, and e-file the return, look for another preparer.

 Never sign a blank tax return when someone tells you they will just fill in the numbers later.
-In the end, it’s your signature on the tax return, so you’re responsible for it.
+In the end, it is your signature on the tax return, so you’re responsible for it.
 Be safe with your personal information, and be sure to ask questions until you feel comfortable with the person who will be preparing your taxes.

-AAA: For those filing their taxes on their own, what are some common errors to avoid?
+The Extra Mile: For those filing their taxes on their own, what are some common errors to avoid?

 Burke: The biggest mistake a taxpayer could make is not using IRS e-file because e-file is the fastest and most accurate way to do your taxes.

 With e-file, math mistakes and mistakes calculating certain credits or deductions are caught by your computer software, but it is still a good idea to double-check the math and [to] be sure to read instructions and qualifications carefully.
 Bottom line, if we catch an error on your return, it will definitely slow down the processing, and you will have to wait longer to get any refund money.
+You may end up with a smaller refund or even owe additional tax.

-AAA: Some early birds may have already filed their taxes.
+The Extra Mile: Some early birds may have already filed their taxes.
 How can they check the status of their refund, and generally how long does it take for a refund to be processed?

-AAA: If I have a question about filing my taxes, what is the best way to reach the IRS?
+The Extra Mile: If I have a question about filing my taxes, what is the best way to reach the IRS?